CodePushGo/website/src/content/blog/en/appcenter-migration.md

 ![App Structure](/directory_looklike.webp)

-## Capgo Configuration
+## CodePushGo Configuration

-With your app ready for [Capgo](https://web.capgo.app/) integration, it’s time to sign up, and get your API key to upload your first version!
-Begin by [signing up for a Capgo account](/register/).
+With your app ready for [CodePushGo](https://web.capgo.app/) integration, it’s time to sign up, and get your API key to upload your first version!
+Begin by [signing up for a CodePushGo account](/register/).

-Once you’re logged into Capgo, navigate to the Account page then click on API key, then click on the 'write' key to copy it to your clipboard.
+Once you’re logged into CodePushGo, navigate to the Account page then click on API key, then click on the 'write' key to copy it to your clipboard.

-### Install the Capgo SDK
+### Install the CodePushGo SDK

 From a command line, directly into the root of your Capacitor app folder, run the following command: